 As previously discussed, under Nevada Law, drivers are required to carry protection levels of at least $15,000 per person for bodily injury, $30,000 per accident for bodily injury and $10,000 per accident for property damage.
 This protection is activated only if you are the cause of the collision.
 But what about bodily injury you sustain if you are fault-free and the adverse driver committed a hit-and-run?
 Or, what if you sustain bodily injury and the insurance on the at-fault vehicle had just lapsed?
 This is when your “full coverage” should kick in, right?
 Wrong!
 The full coverage, as outlined above, is only at play if you are legally responsible for the collision.
 Unless you are the fault-free driver or passenger and have either UIM/UM or med-pay, you are not “fully” protected in the literal sense.

 Most insurance carriers and their agents characterize the minimum state-required coverage of bodily injury and property damage as “full coverage,” which may satisfy the state insurance requirement, but it does not provide protection for other foreseeable circumstances that may arise.
 The term is a misnomer that does nothing but cause confusion and misguided beliefs.
 In a transient city like Las Vegas, where drunk driving and hit-and-runs are commonplace, it is vital to ensure that you and your family are truly fully protected.

 Next time, when your insurance agent uses the term “full coverage,” it is necessary to request a precise definition and explanation, including all associated risks and benefits.

-Give us a call our Las Vegas auto wreck attorney at Bertoldo, Baker, Carter and Smith at (702) 505-8115 if you would like to know what insurance coverages we recommend to ensure adequate protection for you and your family.
+Give us a call our Las Vegas auto wreck attorney at Bertoldo Carter Smith & Cullen at (702) 505-8115 if you would like to know what insurance coverages we recommend to ensure adequate protection for you and your family.